Readathon

 Meet Your Hosts

-You’ll find this crew all over social media all weekend long!
+You’ll find this crew on our social media and online community all weekend long!

 What are you wearing?

-A huge thank you to Kate Thomas for creating this design.
+A huge thank you to Kate for creating this design.

 In her spare time, she can be found reading at the arboretum with an iced coffee and maintaining her Animal Crossing Island.